 Like Punta del Este, they're there to party, only they're on a budget, and prefer a more rural atmosphere.

 During the low season, it's even more boring as Punta del Este, because only a few hostels stay open year-round, and no restaurants that I can recall.

 If you arrive without food, you'll have to buy your own at one of the few small shops.

-Cabo Polonio has loads of character, but the beaches of Punta del Este are nicer.
+Cabo Polonio has loads of character, but the beaches of Punta del Este are more beautiful.

 1. Punta del Diablo

-Seven or eight restaurants are open all year, given visitors in the offseason a few options for meals, besides cooking for themselves.
+Seven or eight restaurants are open all year, giving visitors in the offseason a few options for meals, besides cooking for themselves.

 Punta del Diablo hit the sweet spot for me.
 It had beautiful beaches, character, and a relaxing vibe.

 I spent four nights there, despite being one of only a handful of tourists.